mathml-refresh/mathml-css-proposals/math-variant-comments.md

 and just focuses on a pragmatic approach to solve existing use cases via CSS.
 In order to facilitate implementations, it aligns on `text-transform` and in particular may contradict the MathML specification.
-However, it makes clear that the transformed text is exposed to assistive technology.

 ## Length of transformed text in UTF-16

-Contrary to `text-transform`, many of the transformed characters for `mathvariant` are in the Supplementary Multilingual Plane and hence require surrogate pairs to be encoded in UTF-16.
+Contrary to other `text-transform` values, many of the transformed characters for `mathvariant` are in the Supplementary Multilingual Plane and hence require surrogate pairs to be encoded in UTF-16.
 Implementers should take that into account as that affects the length of the UTF-16 representation of the transformed text.

-## Handling of single-character `<mi>` for `math-variant: auto`
+## Handling of single-character `<mi>` for `text-transform: math(auto)`

 CSS resolver may
 not have access to the DOM so the special handling of single-character